 - Mobile – is your site compatible with mobile devices?

 - Hierarchy – how well is your content structured?

 Something to take note of when starting your SEO campaign is the overall size of your business’s website.
-If you are using a small website with not a huge amount of pages, technical SEO can be checked off your to-do list pretty quick.
+If you are using a small website with not a huge amount of pages, technical SEO can be checked off your to-do list pretty quickly.
 However, if your website has millions of pages, it’ll take some time to comb through them all.

 Your content is the voice of your site.
 It tells people what you do, how you do it, and why someone should use your company.
 If you’re staying ahead of the game, your content should go deeper than just the basics.
-Focusing on service type content is really what helps build a good SEO strategy.
-Also, adding blogs relating to what you do can help improve overall site content and even help you rank for a certain search queries.
+Focusing on service-type content is really what helps build a good SEO strategy.
+Also, adding blogs relating to what you do can help improve overall site content and even help you rank for certain search queries.

 A really great way to ensure you get the most out of your SEO strategy is to really play up your content marketing strategy.
-It’s the easiest way to promote your business, and typically has the best ROI since there’s no cost per click.
+It’s the easiest way to promote your business and typically has the best ROI since there’s no cost per click.
 This sort of strategy isn’t always a silver bullet, but when it works, it really works.

 On-site SEO somewhat overlaps with content and technical SEO.
 Typically, a website should be optimized as a whole and should maintain a well-structured hierarchy for your content.
-Having a well structured hierarchy will ultimately make the user experience that much better due to how easy it is to navigate your site.
+Having a well-structured hierarchy will ultimately make the user experience that much better due to how easy it is to navigate your site.